tonHS/Privacy_Impact_Assessment_Agent/PIA_skill.md

 Always include this note in the final document:

-> *This Privacy Impact Assessment was prepared as a structured analysis tool.
+> *This Privacy Impact Assessment was prepared as a structured analysis tool using artificial intelligence.
 It does not constitute legal advice.
 Organizations should seek advice from qualified privacy counsel and, where required, consult with their applicable Data Protection Authority before proceeding with high-risk processing activities.*
 -e

 ---